SAIRAJ41/App-Development-Experiments/README.md

 5. React Native: To-Do List App
 This project uses the React Native framework to create a to-do list application.
 It focuses on using React components, managing application state, and building a cross-platform mobile app from a single codebase.

+6. Git & GitHub Basics
+This experiment focuses on understanding version control using Git and exploring GitHub as a collaboration platform.
+It includes learning key commands such as commit, push, pull, and branch management, as well as setting up repositories, tracking changes, and managing project versions efficiently.

 7. Registration Form :
 This project focuses on building a complete registration form UI that utilizes various input types, including text fields, radio buttons, and dropdown/select menus.
 The goal is to master form layout, state handling across multiple inputs, and implement basic client-side input validation logic.